Our use of subcontractors in apprenticeships statement

 The University of the West of England, Bristol is committed to ‘working with employers and our further education partners in line with our practice-led approach, with a commitment to deliver excellence for apprentices and employers, meeting industry needs and generating new opportunities for individuals and society to excel’.
 (UWE Bristol Strategy 2030)

 Most of our apprenticeship delivery is carried out by the University.
 However, some of our delivery is partly carried out by subcontractors.
 We do this in agreement with the employer and where this enhances our delivery.
 At all times the University leads the employer relationship.

-The University has a set of supply chain fees that are agreed with our partners to form our sub-contracted apprenticeship provision.
+The University has a set of subcontractor fees that are agreed with our partners to form our sub-contracted apprenticeship provision.
 Fees and charges are negotiated annually and reviewed regularly alongside robust sub-contracting reviews and due diligence processes.
 Sub-contracting is reviewed based on scope, size and value of provision to meet the employer’s needs.

 Use of subcontractors

 We use different levels of subcontracting depending on the agreement and needs of the employer:

 - Subcontracting to the employer for delivery of part of the standard – where this enhances the apprenticeship through use of the employer’s expertise and facilities or other reasons of choice, access or opportunity.

 - Subcontracting to a Further Education Partner for delivery of a selected part of the standard - where this enhances the apprenticeship through use of the partner provider’s expertise and facilities or other reasons of choice, access or opportunity.